Anna Sáez de Tejada Cuenca

 Believing in Analytics: Managers' Adherence to Price Recommendations from a DSS

 Fast-fashion retailer Zara sets a sales period at the end of each season, during which managers set weekly markdowns.
-They made these decisions based solely on inventory until 2008, when the firm implemented a decision support system (DSS) which suggests revenue-maximizing prices, but managers were free to deviate from its recommendations.
+These decisions were made based solely on inventory until 2008, at which point the firm implemented a DSS that suggests revenue-maximizing prices, but managers were free to follow its recommendations or set their own preferred prices.

-After the DSS was implemented, managers' adherence to its recommendations was low, so Zara performed two interventions to increase it: (1) showing, in its interface, a metric of revenue (to give real-time feedback of their performance and to shift salience from inventory to revenue); (2) showing a reference point for that metric (because humans are better at interpreting quantitative information when a context is provided).
+After the DSS was implemented, managers' adherence to its recommendations was low.
+Zara performed two interventions to increase it: (1) showing, in its interface, a metric of revenue (to give real-time feedback of their performance and to shift salience from inventory to revenue); (2) showing a reference point for that metric (because humans are better at interpreting quantitative information when a context is provided).
 To quantify the effect of these interventions, we run a difference-in-differences analysis.
-We see that intervention (1) did not alter their adherence, but intervention (2) increased it significantly, and also decreased managers' likelihood to markdown whenever the optimal decision was to keep prices unchanged.
+We see that intervention (1) did not alter managers' adherence, but intervention (2) increased it significantly, and also decreased their likelihood to markdown whenever the optimal decision was to keep prices unchanged.

-This work in progress.
-I am presenting it in the TE21 session at INFORMS, at 4.35 PM on Tuesday, Nov.
-6th, at 129B, North Bldg.
+This is work in progress.
+It is joint work with Felipe Caro, from UCLA.
+It will be submitted to the M&SOM Special Issue on People-Centric Operations by October 15.
+I am presenting it in the TE21 session at INFORMS, at 4.35 PM on Tuesday, November 6, at 129B, North Bldg.
 I am the first speaker of the session (out of 5).